Do You Need To Use Less Stuff? Is Your Stuff Starting To Take Over?

-I have a lot of stuff!
+I have a lot of stuff and I need to use less stuff!
 I use some stuff regularly, some is more seasonal.
 There’s also stuff that hardly sees the light of day and other stuff, is just stuff taking up space.

 As we prepare for the holidays and the new year, it is a good time to look and see how you can use less stuff and/or get rid of the stuff that you have.
 It is also a good time to evaluate the stuff that you give as presents to others.

-Beverly’s Hot Tips For Building Resiliency By Celebrating Use Less Stuff Day:
+Beverly’s Tips For Building Resiliency By Celebrating Use Less Stuff Day:

 - As you are preparing to clean and decorate your home for the holidays, take a few extra moments to evaluate whether or not you need the stuff that you are organizing or cleaning around.